ggets/Sublime_PastePlus/README.md

 # PastePlus Sublime

-  A SublimeText plugin to allow copying paths from file(s) in Windows Explorer.
+  A Sublime Text plugin to allow copying paths from file(s) in Windows Explorer.

 ## Requirements: